nexbitio/Tokenize/README.md

  - You must ping the database everytime<br>
 This is due to the invalidation part, however you can still build a cache and serve cached results to Tokenize.
  - An OTP code is only valid once<br>
 This is more of a security feature than a limitation.
-This behaviour is in place to prevent replay attacks with the same OTP code.
+This behavior is in place to prevent replay attacks with the same OTP code.

 ### What does it look like